beejjorgensen/bgnet/src/bgnet.md

 the `sin_family` field in your `struct sockaddr_in`.
 In fact, they're so closely related that they actually have the same value, and many programmers will call `socket()` and pass `AF_INET` as the first argument instead of `PF_INET`.
-Now, get some milk and cookies, because it's times for a story.
+Now, get some milk and cookies, because it's time for a story.
 Once upon a time, a long time ago, it was thought that maybe an address family (what the "AF" in "`AF_INET`" stands for) might support several protocols that were referred to by their protocol family (what the "PF" in "`PF_INET`" stands for).
 That didn't